 Despite one small interruption (you will have to cross an intersection in Arlington),the ride is relatively smooth.
 Make sure to walk your bike across the sidewalks during this small section ($20 tickets are given out to those who do not follow the rules!).

 I definitely recommend everyone take a ride, walk, or jog along this beautiful path in Massachusetts.
 Fall is the best time to plan a visit as the scenic colors make it so much easier to keep going.
 This flat, fast path is easy enough for beginning cyclists.
-The Minuteman path has been included in the Rails-to-Trails Conservancy Hall of Fame for best rail trails in the country.
+The Minuteman path has been included in the Rails-to-Trails Conservancy Hall of Fame best rail trails in the country.

 Mike & I are hoping to get in another trip before the fall season is over.
 Who knows maybe next time we will get to experience even more fall foliage than the first time around!
 I will keep my fingers crossed.
 A fall trip to New England would not be complete without a stroll, ride, or run along this amazing path.